scorpion8511/VL-model/README.md

     --checkpoint musk_stage2.pt \
     --arch musk_large_patch16_384 \
     --output umap.png
-    # add --return-domain when the JSON includes a "domain" key
+    # add --return-domain to override automatic detection of a "domain" key
 ```

-With `--return-domain`, points from different domains are displayed in
-distinct colors.
-The plot includes a legend showing the domain names, and
+If the JSON includes a `domain` field, the script automatically colors
+points from each domain using distinct colors and adds a legend.
+Use
+`--return-domain` to explicitly enable or disable this behavior.
+The
-the script prints the domain distribution so you can verify that labels
+script prints the domain distribution so you can verify that labels were
-were loaded correctly.
+loaded correctly.